Q: Why do I have to pay for my deli food at the deli register, when sometimes the line can be very long?

 Q: Where are the sesame seeds located?

-A: They are located in a scoop bin close to the bulk liquids in the bulk department.
+A: They are located in wall-mounted dispenser bins close to the bulk honey within the bulk department.
 We usually have two types, golden and brown.

 Q: Will you bring in my favorite new product?

 A: If we can, we will.
 We need to look at how we can get it and if we have room on the shelf for it.
 We bring in new products on a regular basis.
 However, we are limited in size and many times we need to discontinue a product in order to bring in another one.
 We appreciate your patience and understanding and hope to be able to get that new product on the shelf.
 You are also welcome to special order a case of it in the meantime.
 If you are interested in placing a special order, e-mail [email protected] with the product you would like ordered, the size (if applicable), and a phone number to reach you.

 Q: What is the difference between the regular Smart Chicken and the Organic Smart Chicken?